brendacs/colludia-gatsby/src/content/review/2020-04-29-eliza-empathy-ethics-tech-driven-world.markdown

 pageType:     post
 game:         eliza
 slug:         /eliza-empathy-ethics-tech-driven-world/
-tab-title:    Eliza, Empathy and Ethics in a Tech-Driven World
+tabTitle:     Eliza, Empathy and Ethics in a Tech-Driven World
 title:        <em class='game-title'>Eliza</em>, Empathy and Ethics in a Tech-Driven World
-type:         [review]
+postType:     [review]
 desc:         "Eliza review: The perspectives of those we meet along the way in the world of Eliza encourage us to reflect on the state our own world and the choices we make in our lives that determine the path technology will take.
 It is on us to deeply ponder if the decisions we make are the right ones for humanity, just as Evelyn did."
 tagline:      "\"The perspectives of those we meet along the way in the world of Eliza encourage us to reflect on the state our own world and the choices we make in our lives that determine the path technology will take.
 It is on us to deeply ponder if the decisions we make are the right ones for humanity, just as Evelyn did.\""
 date:         2020-04-29
-release-date: 2019-08-12
+releaseDate:  2019-08-12
 image:        Eliza.png
 video:        https://www.youtube.com/embed/UfrS8fbhHSw
 author:       Brenda Zhang
-author-url:   brenda
+authorUrl:    brenda
 categories:   ["visual novel", review, story]
 tags:         [technology, eliza, zachtronics, "artificial intelligence", "mental health", ethics, data]
 ---